adstuart/azure-privatelink-dns-microhack/README.md

 ![image](images/4.PNG)

+Now verify that you are still able to connect to your SQL server via SSMS.

 ## :checkered_flag: Results

 - Your SQL Server is no longer accepting connections from any Public IP address.
 It only accepts connections from your specific Subnet where service endpoints are enabled.
-Verify that you are still able to connect to your server via SSMS.

 ### :point_right: Hint

 **Even with service endpoints enabled, we are still sending destination traffic to the Public Interface of our SQL Server.
-The difference is how the traffic is sourced; now utilisaiton a special "VNET:Subnet" tag, rather than the Public IP address in Step 1**
+The difference is how the traffic is sourced; now utilising a special "VNET:Subnet" tag, rather than the Public IP address in Step 1**

 # Challenge 3 : Deny public access to Azure SQL Server

 ### Goal

 In this step we will block all inbound access to your SQL Server on its public interface.
 This means that any existing Firewall rules (Public IP or Virtual Network) will fail to work.
-This will then create our requirement to peform challenge 4; the use of Private Endpoints for connectivity.
+This will then create a requirement to peform challenge 4; the use of Private Endpoints for connectivity.

 Furhter reading on this step